shiroinekotfs/ata-port-patch/Part 2 - Patching ATA.md

 It is recommended to install [ATA 1.9 Update 3](https://learn.microsoft.com/en-us/advanced-threat-analytics/ata-update-1.9.3-migration-guide) before proceeding.
 All information about planning, software requirements, upgrade paths, deployments, and usages is available on [Microsoft Learn](https://learn.microsoft.com/en-us/advanced-threat-analytics/what-is-ata).

-Also, stop the "Microsoft Advanced Threat Analytics Center" service and backup **EVERYTHING** inside the "Backup" folder.
+Also, stop the "Microsoft Advanced Threat Analytics Center" service and back up **EVERYTHING** inside the "Backup" folder.
 By default, it is located in this path.

 ```cmd
 C:\Program Files\Microsoft Advanced Threat Analytics\Center